-For noncustodial parents, parenting time, or visitation, is an essential means of maintaining a loving relationship with their children.
-Illinois courts recognize a parent’s right to frequent, meaningful contact, subject to reasonable restrictions that serve the best interests of the child.
-At Arami Law, we have experience with complex visitation disputes arising from a custodial parent’s well-founded fear that a child’s contact with the other parent is detrimental or a custodial parent’s deliberate interference with visitation to alienate the other parent.
+For noncustodial parents, parenting time, or visitation, shapes much of their relationship with their children.
+In Illinois, family courts acknowledge a parent’s right to frequent, meaningful contact with their children, within reasonable circumstances and as long as it serves the children’s best interests.
+At Arami Law, we have experience with complex visitation disputes, including those arising from a custodial parent’s fear, often legitimate, that time with the other parent is detrimental to the child, or a custodial parent’s deliberate interference with visitation to alienate the other parent.
 Such cases are emotionally charged and require patient but firm management to reach a resolution without causing emotional harm to the child.
 You can rely on Arami Law to handle your visitation dispute with compassion and professionalism.

-Parental alienation — Attempts by one parent to alienate the affections of the child from the other parent are detrimental to all involved.
+- Parental alienation— When one parent attempts to alienate the other parent from the affections of the child, it can be detrimental to all involved.
 This is grounds for reevaluating the child custody order or denying visitation.
-If a custodial parent, however subtly, rewards a child for rejecting the noncustodial parent or punishes the youngster for demonstrating affection, the court can construe that behavior as a violation of the visitation order.
+If a custodial parent praises or encourages a child for rejecting the noncustodial parent or punishes the youngster for showing affection to the other parent – even in subtle ways – the court can construe that behavior as a violation of the visitation order.

-Modification — Because children develop different interests over time and their schedules are constantly changing, parents may need to modify visitation plans.
-Minor adjustments can be easy to negotiate, but major conflicts are likely to erupt when a custodial parent makes plans to relocate with the children.
+- Modification— Because children develop different interests over time and their schedules are constantly changing, modifications to visitation plans are often necessary.
+Some adjustments are easy to negotiate, but major disputes can occur if one parent makes plans to move out of state with the children.

-Parenting time issues can be complex, so you need an experienced attorney who can clearly and convincingly present your facts.
+Parenting time issues can be stressful and complex, so you need an experienced attorney who can present your side of the case in a clear and convincing manner.
 Arami Law advocates for parents and grandparents seeking a resolution to visitation disputes inside the Loop and throughout Chicago, Illinois.
-To schedule a consultation, call us today at 312-212-1399 or contact our Chicago office online.
+To schedule a consultation, call us today at (312) 584-6355 or contact our Chicago office online.